Playap444/docs-assignment/education-engineer/tutorial.md

 Running <b>" kubectl get pods -A "</b> will let you list the current pods in your cluster as well as testing connectivity for Kubernetes.

+Next, run the following command:

 ```
 $ kubectl cluster-info --context kind-kind
 ```

-You should see output that contains the control plane IP address and more.
+The output should contains the control plane IP address and more.

 ## Deploy Application